joshtynjala/actionscript-3.0-developers-guide/display/display-programming/caching-display-objects.md

 </div>

-Setting a display object’s `cacheAsBitmap` property to `true` makes the display object cache a bitmap representation of itself.
+Setting a display object's `cacheAsBitmap` property to `true` makes the display object cache a bitmap representation of itself.
 Flash Player or AIR creates a surface object for the instance, which is a cached bitmap instead of vector data.
 If you change the bounds of the display object, the surface is recreated